nova0821/iotjs-wiki/Build-for-NuttX.md

 #### Flash

-Assume you are in nuttx/nuttx folder where _nuttx.bin_ file exists.
 ```
+# Assume you are in nuttx/nuttx folder where nuttx.bin file exists.
 ../../stlink/st-flash write nuttx.bin 0x8000000
 ```
-With successful flashing you'll get something like;
+With successful flashing you'll get something at the bottom like;
 ```
 INFO src/stlink-common.c: Starting verification of write complete
 INFO src/stlink-common.c: Flash written and verified! jolly good!